Iron-Wolf/Iron-Wolf.github.io/painting/README.md

 - name : initials of the painting's name
 - owned : tell that I have the paint (nothing) or not ("_n" is set)
   - allow me to list what i own
-  - used as an image database for the website
+  - simply remove the "_n" when I own the color

 ## Online ressources
 - [Painting guide for DRG](https://imgur.com/gallery/UulTULs)